Marie Menken: Legacy

-In addition to her treatment of the camera, both Brakhage and Jonas Mekas also celebrated Menken as the ultimate film poetess.
-For Brakhage in particular, Menken “made a translation of poetic possibilities into the language of cinema.”
+In addition to her treatment of the camera, both Brakhage and Jonas Mekas also celebrated Menken as the ultimate film poet.
+For Brakhage in particular, Menken "made a translation of poetic possibilities into the language of cinema".
 This is a historic role that some (including film scholar Melissa Ragona) have argued limits the critical contribution of Menken's practice, reducing it to a means of contextualizing (and bolstering) Brakhage's position in the history of experimental cinema.
-Indeed, Menken herself responded to Brakhage's determination by reminding him that: “There is enough English poetry to read in a lifetime, why bother with attempts at translations from other languages?”
+Indeed, Menken herself responded to Brakhage's determination by reminding him that "There is enough English poetry to read in a lifetime, why bother with attempts at translations from other languages?"
+But Brakhage is on record as having said, "If there is one single filmmaker that I owe the most to for the crucial development of my own film making, it would be Marie Menken."

-Rather than identifying Menken's work as a matter of poetic translation, Melissa Ragona (2007) argues that Moon Play and Night Writing in particular explore the painterly possibilities of working with light as a material and celluloid as a medium/canvas.
-For Ragona, Menken's cinematic works are an attempt at pushing the limits of painting towards the kinetic.
+Rather than identifying Menken's work as a matter of poetic translation, Ragona argues that Moon Play and Night Writing in particular explore the painterly possibilities of working with light as a material and celluloid as a medium/canvas.
+For Ragona, Menken's cinematic works are an attempt to push the limits of painting toward the kinetic.

-In 2006, Menken was the basis for documentary film Notes on Marie Menken by Martina Kudláček.
+In 2006, Menken was the basis for Martina Kudláček's documentary film Notes on Marie Menken.
 The film featured Kenneth Anger, Stan Brakhage, Gerard Malanga, Jonas Mekas, and Marie's nephew, Joseph J. Menkevich.
 In 2007, her Glimpse of the Garden (1957) was selected for preservation in the National Film Registry by the Library of Congress.

+Menken's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.